clivemchd/youtube-downloader/README.md

 - `NODE_ENV`: Set to "development" for local development or "production" for production deployment
 - `PRODUCTION_API_URL`: The base URL for API endpoints in production (required)
+  - This URL is automatically injected into the frontend code during the build process
+  - In development mode, the frontend uses `http://localhost:3000` by default
+  - In production mode, the frontend uses the `PRODUCTION_API_URL` value
 - `PORT`: The port the server will listen on (Render.com will set this automatically)
 - `LOG_LEVEL`: Logging level (debug, info, warn, error)
 - `RATE_LIMIT_*`: Rate limiting configuration for video info endpoint